Is the Harrier Exmoor waterproof running jacket as bulletproof as it claims? We find out…

 by Milo Wilson |

-Harrier, a small British trail running brand, has quickly made a splash with their Exmoor waterproof running Jacket.
+Harrier, a small British trail running brand, has quickly made a splash with its Exmoor waterproof running jacket.
 Packed with features you didn’t even know you needed, this jacket is ideal for dealing with varied and unpredictable weather conditions.

-It’s not the lightest on the market, weighing in at 340g, but the Exmoor is built for protection and comfort during wet, endurance-focused runs.
+It’s not the lightest waterproof running jacket on the market, weighing in at 340g (12 oz), but the Exmoor is built for protection and comfort during wet, endurance-focused runs.
 It’s meant to be worn, not just stashed in a bag to pass a kit check, and that philosophy shows in its thoughtful design and heavy-duty build.

 Expert rating: